A topic from the subject of Biochemistry in Chemistry.

 Procedure:

-- Prepare the yeast suspension: In a test tube, dissolve 1/2 teaspoon of yeast in 10 mL of lukewarm water.
+1. Prepare the yeast suspension: In a test tube, dissolve 1/2 teaspoon of yeast in 10 mL of lukewarm water.
+Gently swirl to mix.

-- Observe the reaction without enzyme: In the first test tube, add 5 mL of hydrogen peroxide.
-Do not add any yeast suspension to this tube (control group).
+2. Observe the reaction without enzyme (Control Group): In the first test tube, add 5 mL of hydrogen peroxide.
+Observe for any bubbling or other changes.

-- Observe the reaction with enzyme: In the second test tube, add 5 mL of hydrogen peroxide and 5 mL of the yeast suspension (experimental group).
+3. Observe the reaction with enzyme (Experimental Group): In the second test tube, add 5 mL of hydrogen peroxide and 5 mL of the yeast suspension.
+Observe for any bubbling or other changes.
+Test with a glowing splint immediately to observe oxygen production.

 Observations: